-- (1) Independent Trustee. - (2) Member of the Audit Committee. - (3) Member of the Governance and Compensation Committee. - (4) Member of the Investment Committee. - (5) Mr. Bellringer was appointed as a Trustee of the REIT effective April 20, 2006, filling a vacancy on the Board of Trustees.
-Mr. Bellringer was appointed Chairman of the Board effective November 14, 2006, replacing Mr. Patrick Lavelle who remains a Trustee. - (6) Includes Units issued pursuant to the REIT's Long Term Incentive Plan ("LTIP").
+- (1) Independent Trustee. - (2) Member of the Audit Committee. - (3) Member of the Governance and Compensation Committee. - (4) Member of the Investment Committee. - (5) Includes Units issued pursuant to the REIT's Long Term Incentive Plan ("LTIP").
 See the management information circular for the REIT's most recent annual meeting of Unitholders.
-The REIT announced on February 27, 2006 that, subject to any required regulatory approvals, it intends to cancel the LTIP and return to treasury all units that remain unpaid out of the 807,000 units in aggregate that have been issued thereunder. - (7) Mr. Zayadi was appointed as a Trustee of the REIT effective November 14, 2006, filling a vacancy on the Board of Trustees. - (8) Mr. Meekison was appointed as a Trustee of the REIT effective December 1 2006, filling a vacancy on the Board of Trustees. - (9) Mr. Fiume was promoted to the position of Chief Executive Officer of the REIT effective November 14, 2006, replacing Mr. Walter Davies who had resigned as a Trustee and as the REIT's interim CEO. - (10) Ms. Maher was appointed as the Chief Financial Officer of the REIT effective December 21, 2006.
+The REIT announced on February 27, 2006 that, subject to any required regulatory approvals, it intends to cancel the LTIP and return to treasury all units that remain unpaid out of the 807,000 units in aggregate that have been issued thereunder. - (6) Ms. Ardern was appointed as the Chief Financial Officer of the REIT effective October 1, 2007. - (7) Ms. James was appointed Vice President and General Counsel effective January 12, 2007. - (8) Mr. Kolber was promoted to Vice President, Asset Management effective June 16, 2007.